How to Take Care of Yourself Emotionally by Understanding Energy

 Your Relationships Will Improve

-As you learn healthy boundaries and are able to get in touch with yourself emotionally, your body’s energy field will expand.
-You will develop more compassion for yourself and others.
+As you learn healthy boundaries and get in touch with yourself emotionally, your body’s energy field will expand.
+Because you now know how to take care of yourself by understanding energy.
+You’ll develop more compassion for yourself and others.
 Your relationships will improve.

 You’ll experience more joy in your relationships because you’ve learned to process uncomfortable emotions and the associated dysfunctional behaviors that otherwise bring you down.
 Your relationships won’t become tainted and toxic.
 Your energy field will be bright, powerfully invincible and pure.